-Liaising with Hospice Taranaki Residential Aged Care Palliative Liaison Clinical Nurse Specialist regarding support for Central and South Taranaki residents in Aged Care Facilities and works with appropriate referrals in these areas.
+She liaises with the Hospice Taranaki Residential Aged Care Palliative Liaison Clinical Nurse Specialist regarding support for Central and South Taranaki residents in Aged Care Facilities and works with appropriate referrals in these areas.

-Vanessa facilities counselling support, mediation, debriefing and education for staff in Aged Care Facilities where required.
+Vanessa facilitates counselling support, mediation, debriefing and education for staff in Aged Care Facilities where required.

 To contact Vanessa email here or phone Thursdays and Fridays - 06 753 7830 ext 8641